garrettyarmo/comp3700-project/README.md

 To run the program:
 1. clone this repository
-2. navigate to local copy of this repository
+2. navigate to your local copy of this repository
 3. run `python main.py`